 Agent Catalog

-mx-workflow includes seven specialized agents that analyze your code from different angles.
-They run as sub-agents via the Task tool, either automatically during commands like /mx:implement or on-demand through the /mx:agents command.
+All agents run as sub-agents via the Task tool, either automatically during commands like /mx:implement or on-demand through the /mx:agents command.

 How agents work